-Project element Allowance relative to Requirement for project update approved element most affected receptor(s) (as determined under Rule 012).
-Provide table of predicted noise levels (to one decimal point) from finalized project at receptors.
-Confirm that the project continues to meet permissible sound levels at the most affected receptors (as determined under Rule 012).
-Provide any new or additional noise mitigation measures implemented to ensure that permissible sound levels will be met.
+Project element Allowance relative to Requirement for project update • approved element Provide any new or additional noise mitigation measures implemented to ensure that permissible sound levels will be met.
 Participant involvement program.
 If new or additional notification or consultation is required, including any requirements under Rule 012, there cannot be any unresolved objections to the project arising from the final project update.
 Confirm that new or additional notification or consultation either was not required or that it was undertaken.
 Provide a summary of any new or additional notification or consultation that was undertaken.
 Confirm that there are no unresolved objections to the project arising from the final project update.
 Final plant site layout.
 The solar array and collector substation cannot be relocated more than 100 metres from the approved location.
 Provide a final plant site drawing and map showing the location of the project's solar array, collector substation(s), roads, collector lines and the site boundary and provide a .kml/.kmz file.
 Confirm that the location of the solar array and collector substation(s) has not been relocated more than 100 metres from the approved location.
 If changes are made to the layout of access roads and collector lines, provide confirmation from an experienced wildlife biologist that the changes do not infringe on any wildlife habitat or any wildlife features, or alter any mitigation commitments.
-Confirm that the changes all occur within the Project boundary.
-Approved project boundary cannot increase. approved project boundary.
+Confirm that the changes all occur within the approved project boundary.
+Project boundary.
+Approved project boundary cannot increase.
 Confirm that the approved project boundary has not increased.

-If an applicant is making minor alterations to an existing or approved but not yet constructed solar power plant that exceed the final project update allowances set out in Table 4.4, the applicant may submit a letter of enquiry pursuant to sections 11, 12 and 18.2 of the Hydro and Electric Energy Regulation.
+If an applicant is making minor alterations to an existing or approved but not yet constructed solar power plant that exceed the final project update allowances set out in Table 4.4, the applicant may submit a letter of enquiry.
 In the letter of enquiry, the applicant must provide information respecting the need, nature, extent, land affected and the timing of the alterations.
 The applicant must demonstrate that the proposed alterations do not have any adverse impacts on the environment or any person.